open-web3-stack/open-runtime-module-library/tokens/rpc/README.md

-RPC interface for the tokens pallet.
+RPC interface for the orml tokens pallet.

 License: Apache-2.0